magepages/mpdocs/docs/custom-stock-status/index.md

 ![Imgur](https://i.imgur.com/GdHFzkq.png)

-### Configurable Product: With this product type, you can configure the Custom Stock Status by size and color of products
+- **Configurable Product**: With this product type, you can configure the Custom Stock Status by size and color of products

 ![Imgur](https://i.imgur.com/CRmRC4F.gif)